robNice/OMV-Service-Dashboard/CONFIG_README.md

 ### `i18n-settings.json`

-Controls which languages are available and how language fallbacks behave.
+Controls which languages should be available and how language fallbacks behave.
+The language is determined by the browser's language settings and falls back to the default language if no match is found.

 Example: